post

 This evening the organizers in the dining hall lose control of the crowd of 500-1,000 who show up for dinner around 8pm.
 Libyans are crashing the line, pushing the tourists back – a bad scene.
 Most of my group eat dinner around 9pm.
 Needless to say, we are exceedingly hungry by then!
 I find a small stuffed camel in one of the shops, which will make a nice gift for someone special when I return home.

 There are perhaps 500-1,000 people at our camp, and I can see at least two other camps nearby.
 Everyone is excited to finally be at our destination – the reason for our long journey.
 After some supper, most of us adjourn to a coffee shop setup in the desert, and shoot the breeze for awhile, then retire to our tents.
-We were all tired after being in the bus and on the road for 8 hours, so sleeping in the desert is a fitting end to the day.
+We are all tired after being in the bus and on the road for 8 hours, so sleeping in the desert is a fitting end to the day.